kyle-masters/sumo_rl_cs5640/README.md

 - Simulation: [SUMO](https://github.com/eclipse/sumo)
 - Using a Deep Q Learning agent with [Pytorch](https://pytorch.org/docs/stable/index.html)

-This project utilizes a simple DQN with dense policy and target networks to find ideal traffic signal controls.
+This project utilizes a DQN with dense policy and target networks to find ideal traffic signal controls.
 It utilizes the environment, default rewards, and files representing a 2-way intersection from SUMO-RL.
 There are various rewards implemented from the environment in SUMO-RL, these are tested using different objective values.

+## Repository Contents

+- Python files used to generate models and plots (main.py)
+- Python file used to run gui-enabled simulation of specific generated model
+- Final presentation slides in PDF format
+- Final report PDF

 ## Observation Space